Common composting problems

 Compost is turned to ensure that sufficient air is in the material to aid the composting process.
 There is no need to undertake a major digging operation.
 To turn compost, place a fork in the middle of the bin from the top, twist and lift as much as possible.

 Ants / flies / woodlice in the bin

 Woodlice are beneficial to the composting process and indicate that the material is breaking down into compost.
-Generally, the woodlouse feeds on decaying vegetable matter.
-They are not a problem, since they do not usually attack growing plants.
+Generally, the woodlouse feed on decaying vegetable matter.
+They are not considered a problem.

 Flies and midges are attracted by fruit and vegetables that have been put into the bin.
-There are two ways to deal with them.
-The first is to spread a thick layer of soil on top of any fruit placed in the bin.
+Spread a thin layer of soil on top of any fruit placed in the bin.
 This denies flies access to the rotting material.

 The compost is produced at a slower rate than expected

 The length of time needed to produce compost varies with the ambient temperature and the type and size of the material in the bin.
 The finer the material, the faster the rate of composting.
-Ideally, all woody material should be chopped into pieces no longer than 5 cm in length and a smaller garden shredder is invaluable, though not essential, in processing woody material.
+Ideally, all woody material should be chopped into pieces no longer than 5 cm in length.

 The bin attracts rodents